Project Structure & Configuration

 Workplace Context

-file becomes unmanageable.
+As your application grows from a single file into a complex project, keeping everything in one server.js file becomes unmanageable.
 Furthermore, the application needs to behave differently in a local development environment versus a live production environment.
 It needs a different database connection string and a secret API key that must never be committed to source control.
 Your tech lead has asked you to refactor the current server into a professional, maintainable, and secure structure.

 Learning Objectives